Dear Mr. Electrician: What do I need to replace ungrounded outlet that has only two prong holes?

 If the wires are too short, you can use wire connectors to splice short pieces of wire called pigtails to connect them to the receptacle.
 Pig-tailing is a good wiring method to use when wiring electrical outlets because the receptacle will never carry the full load of the circuit this way.

-In the photo above you can see that the existing wiring is BX cable and is clamped tightly into the box.
+In the photo above you can see that the existing wiring is BX cable and is clamped tightly into the box with an old style brass bushing.
 This provides an adequate ground for the new tamper resistant receptacle.
 I tested each wire with my Wiggy Voltage Tester with one lead on the box and the other on the wire to determine hot and neutral.
 I was able to tape the wires with white and black electrical tape and reuse them on a new receptacle.

 Look inside of the electrical box to see the type of wiring.
 There are several choices depending on geography and age that were used as part of general construction techniques.
 A Pre-World War 2 house could have knob and tube wiring, or old style BX metal armored cable or even rigid metal electrical conduit with wires pulled inside.